b-bryant18/Express-Note-Taker/README.md

 # Note Taker Application

-This application is used to write, save, and delete notes to a server.
+This application is used to write, save, and delete notes to an Express js server.

 ## Installation